switchalls/sw-jpa-foodmart/README.md

 ## TODO

-1. Stop `schema.sql` having to use `identiy (start with ...` to work around sequence generators not incrementing when `dbunit` sets up database
+1. Stop `schema.sql` using `identiy (start with ...` to work around sequence generators not incrementing when `dbunit` sets up database

+2. Fix intellij freezing when building MockMVC tests

+3. Upgrade to spring-boot 3